 What is Self Build Wales?

-Self Build Wales is a £210m scheme that provides a package of financial support, access to land, and planning permission.
+Self Build Wales is a £40m scheme (projected to lead to a £210m government investment) that provides a package of financial support, access to land, and planning permission.
 It is reported by the Welsh government to be the first scheme of its kind.

 Finding land, navigating planning consents and accessing finance can all present challenges for aspiring self builders, and Self Build Wales addresses these barriers in the same package.
 Not only does the scheme make it easier for people to self build in Wales, but it provides a route for people to live in their local area who haven't previously been able to afford to buy there.

 The core of the scheme is a so-called plot shop, which involves local authorities identifying plot opportunities and selling them with planning permission and site requirements already in place.